MartinLwx/martinlwx.github.io/en/what-is-the-heap-and-stack/index.md

 3. Why does Rust put data on the stack by default?
 4. Why did I see someone recommend passing references when implementing a function?

-> 📒 Personal speaking, the abstraction layer design is the most important concept in CS.
+> 📒 In my humble opinion, the abstraction layer design is the most important concept in CS.

 Should you choose a language with GC that is easy to use but less efficient, or choose to manually manage memory yourself to make your code more efficient?
 It depends on the job at hand.
 If you want to develop speed, of course, it is the former, and if you focus on performance, it is the latter.
 Of course, in the middle is no GC + basically no need to manually manage memory by yourself + efficient = Rust language 🚀.
 Why not learn some Rust 😉